 The selection you make for Subject determines what appears in the Assignment Type drop-down list.
 Typical assignment types are shown below for Reading (left) and Math (right).

-- Use the Measure Category drop-down list to choose the measure you want the report to track.
+- Use the Measure drop-down list to choose the measure you want the report to track.
 The available measures will change depending on the assignment type you have chosen.
 For example:

 - Select + Add New Column to add a second (optional) assignment type and measure for the report (follow the same steps you did for the first one).